hotosm/hot-summit-2018/_schedule-list/12-breakout_1.md

 - title: "Hands-on Intro to Communications and Collab Tools"
   description: Workshop on collaboration tools we use
   speakers:
-    - name: Dakota Benjamin & Ramya Rugupathy
+    - name: Dakota Benjamin & Biondi Sanda Sima
       org:

 session-b-event: "Session #2"